 After lurking behind the scenes for ages, the clandestine Nepenthe were eager to have their philosophy disseminated through a new vehicle.
 They planted fully visualised diagrams, charts and tables depicting the structures that lay behind the formulation of their destructive and reductive, redemptive task.
 N thought he saw the group standing around a dining table at their headquarters meeting to discuss a project to impress upon the general public the next phase of development in their influencing of daily affairs.

-The neo-liberal crowd was in the armoured throes of aesthetic death, wrapped in aluminium foil, while the general public stood in the public square clamouring for the arrival of a new attention seeker.
+The neo-liberal crowd was in the armoured throes of aesthetic death while the general public stood in the public square clamouring for the arrival of a new attention seeker.

 What were Nepenthe endeavouring to communicate?
 Primarily, the primacy of the destructive saviours.
 As they were so silent and deadly there was no knowing what, but the truth did not stay hidden.